orion-labs/genkeyset/README.md

     ./genkeyset

-The output will be an escaped JSON blob suitable for inclusion in your Orion Cloud Formation Template.
+The output will be an escaped JSON blob suitable for inclusion in your Orion PTT System instance.

-Input it at stack creation under `ObserverSessionTokenKeyset`.

 ### Accessing the Help Menu